 “Thus says the Lord God: ‘When I have gathered the house of Israel from the peoples among whom they are scattered, and am hallowed in them in the sight of the Gentiles, then they will dwell in their own land which I gave to My servant Jacob’” (Ezek.
 28:25).

 While the ultimate fulfillment will be associated with the Messianic Kingdom, the initial regathering back to Israel’s ancestral homeland is well underway today.
 There is a progression to the prophecy of Ezekiel that is unfolding before our eyes.
-Amazingly, many are making aliyah even during the sequestering of the corona pandemic.
+Amazingly, many have made aliyah even during the sequestering of the corona pandemic.

 For two millennia, the Jewish people were scattered across the globe.
 In the late 1800s, however, a Zionist vision began to blossom in the Jewish community through men like Leon Pinsker, Rabbi Hirsch Kalisher and Theodore Herzl, the father of Zionism.

 Simultaneously at the turn of the 20th century, Bible-believing Christians began recognizing and acting upon the centrality of Israel in God’s purposes.
 Christian Zionists in Great Britain like Lord Anthony Ashley Cooper, Earl of Shaftsbury, Lord James Balfour and David Lloyd-George were instrumental in reestablishing the Jewish people in their God-given homeland.
 They were men who held a deep reverence and love for the Bible.